AlexanderFengler/addmtoolbox/temp/tutorial_intro.md

 <br>

-  - simulate model by trial
+  - simulate model by unique trial

   - use empirical fixations and rt to inform simulations